msaroufim/newblog/_drafts/2019-09-12-lagrangian-mechanics.md

 # Newtonian Mechanics

-Newtonian Mechanics describes the motion of a system in terms of the positions, velocitites and accelerations of each of the particles of the system.
+Newtonian Mechanics describes the next position of a system in terms of the current positions, velocitites and accelerations of each of the particles of the system.

 Newtonian mechanics are summarized by the famous 3 laws of motions.
 For what follows we only need to remember the second law of Newton.